How to Register a Company in Hong Kong

 Chosen company name and business activity

-If a company (not an individual) is the shareholder, you’ll also need:
+If a company (not an individual) is a shareholder, additional documents are required:

 Business Registration Certificate